una-ada/una-ada.github.io/wish.md

 This is a list of things I've found that I just didn't have money for at the time.
 Maybe one day I'll be able to buy them, but things go out of stock and international shipping is expensive.
 So, for now, these just live here for me to gush and cry over.
+Anything crossed out was either acquired or I got something close enough to it, categories are crossed out if they're empty.

 Fun note: some brands name their items, most do not.
 For items that fall in the latter category I've put some shortened version of the title the supplier put